DamianKoch1/3d-Sandbox-voxel-block-game/README.md

 ● opaque / transparent blocks

-● procedural terrain using 2 layers of perlin noise as a heightmap
+● procedural terrain using layered simplex noise as a heightmap

-● caves using a 3d perlin noise
+● caves using a 3d simplex noise

 ● optimized chunk meshes, only visible faces are drawn

-● flowing fluids
+● flowing fluids with meshes adapting to flown distance

 ● interactable blocks